Functional analysis (psychology): Professional organizations

 The Association for Behavioral and Cognitive Therapies (ABCT) also has an interest group in behavior analysis, which focuses on the use of behavior analysis in the school setting including functional analysis.

 Doctoral level behavior analysts who are psychologists belong to the American Psychological Association's division 25 – Behavior analysis.
 APA offers a diplomate in behavioral psychology and school psychology both of which focus on the use of functional analysis in the school setting.

-The World Association for Behavior Analysis offers a certification for clinical behavior therapy and behavioral consultation, which covers functional analysis.

 The UK Society for Behaviour Analysis also provides a forum for behavior analysts for accreditation, professional development, continuing education and networking, and serves as an advocate body in public debate on issues relating to behavior analysis.
 The UK-SBA promotes the ethical and effective application of the principles of behavior and learning to a wide range of areas including education, rehabilitation and health care, business and the community and is committed to maintaining the availability of high-quality evidence-based professional behavior analysis practice in the UK.
 The society also promotes and supports the academic field of behavior analysis with in the UK both in terms of university-based training and research, and theoretical develop.

+Variations of Functional Analyses

+Several variations of functional analyses have been created to minimize their risk and increase their efficiency: